 Islet Transplantation at a Crossroads - Need for Urgent Regulatory Update in the United States: Perspective Presented During the Scientific Sessions 2021 at the American Diabetes Association Congress" Frontiers in Endocrinology, 2022 in press.

-These are the reasons, why this is an urgent problem
+These are the reasons for why this is an urgent problem

 Patients with type 1 diabetes mellitus can die suddenly due to low blood sugar despite modern insulin therapy

 Some diabetic patients and their families live in constant fear of sudden death due to low blood sugar.
-Their daily life is severely compromised.
+Their daily lives are severely compromised.
 They are afraid to drive, work and live independently.

 watch Stacy' story below

-Islet transplantation restores normal blood glucose control. eliminates dangerous low blood sugars and allows patients to resume fully independent personal and professional life.
+Islet transplantation restores normal blood glucose control, eliminates dangerously low blood sugar and allows patients to resume fully independent personal and professional lives.

-3. FDA’s outdated regulations have created unnecessary barriers to access to islet transplantation and need to be updated
+3. The FDA’s outdated regulations have created unnecessary barriers to the accessibility to islet transplantation and need to be updated

 the request to regulate human islets as organs for transplantation